aa-cc1/VPN/README.md

 </p>

 <h1>Virtual Private Network (VPN) Setup and Usage</h1>
-In this tutorial, we setup a VPN using Proton VPN and observe the changes of IP address from personal PC to inside the VM.
+In this tutorial, we setup a VPN using Proton VPN and observe the changes of IP addresses from a personal PC to inside the VM.
 <h2>Video Demonstration</h2>

 - ### [VPN (Virtual Private Network) Explained](https://www.youtube.com)